Rakuten-Marketing/blueprints/README.md

 The purpose of this project is to define a branded styleguide for people to import and use in their projects.

+### How do I use Blueprints in my app?

+Blueprints is NPM installable, just put `"blueprints": "git://github.private.linksynergy.com/SD/blueprints.git#release_tag_here"` in your package.json and npm install.

+The recommended way to use Blueprints is to include the /dist/blueprints.min.js in your app, and include Blueprints's src/blueprints.scss file in your app scss so you have access to all the variables (like colors and sizes) to use in your custom css.
+You can also just include the relevant component/variable/mixin/helper files when you need them to get minimal-weight on-brand css rules for your app.

+You can also include the minimized /dist/blueprints.min.css instead of building from the .scss file if you want to just write HTML.
+Blueprints is based on Bootstrap, so Bootstrap-style HTML will give you a branded app that looks like you'd expect.
+This is a workable solution for simple UIs.

+If you don't want to use NPM to install Blueprints, you can use our remotely hosted prebuilt versions.
+Released versions of Blueprints live at `https://blueprints-prod.s3.amazonaws.com`.
+Each version gets a directory and the dist from the release is uploaded there.
+For instance, to use v1.0.0-rc.5, you can include `http://blueprints-prod.s3.amazonaws.com/v1.0.0-rc.5/blueprints.min.js` and `http://blueprints-prod.s3.amazonaws.com/v1.0.0-rc.5/blueprints.min.css` in your app head.

 ### How do I view Blueprints documentation?

 You have three options.